LarsGJobloop/modul-d-fagplan/docs/vault/Stateless Components.md

 }
 ```

-The fundation for this is with a special type, which is in essence just HTML wrapped inside a set of parentheses.
+The foundation for this is with a special type, which is in essence just HTML wrapped inside a set of parentheses.
 We are also commonly setting these up as a set of function which we can export and import in our application.

 Note that due to this being HTML inside JavaScript some of the HTML attributes have changed their name, the convention followed is the *lowerCaseCamelCase* rather than the *lower-case-kebab-case*.
-This is due to JavaScript using a set of these as language keywords.
+This is due to JavaScript using a set of these word as language keywords.

 ## JSX and JavaScript